wavelet-space/vault/index.md

 # David Landa

+<canvas id="canvas"></canvas>

 Welcome on my personal website.
 Here I share what I learned about nature.
-You can contact me via email at <a href="mailto:david.landa@protonmail.com">david.landa@protonmail.com</a> or visit my <a href="https://github.com/uetoyo/">github</a>.
+You can contact me via <a href="mailto:david.landa@protonmail.com">email</a> or visit my <a href="https://github.com/uetoyo/">github</a>.

-<canvas id="canvas"></canvas>

 ## Education